Adaptive MCMC with online relabeling: Convergence results

 \end{assu}

 This section is organized as follows.
 We first describe which version of the stable AMOR algorithm we consider, and we show that it is an adaptive MCMC algorithm.
-We then characterize the limiting behavior of the sequence $(\theta_t)_{t \geq 0}$ (see Theorem~\ref{th:thetaConvergence}) and address a strong law of large numbers for the samples $(X_t)_{t \geq 0}$, as well as the ergodicity of the sampler (see Theorems~\ref{th:xConvergence} and \ref{th:ergodicity}).
-All proofs are given in Section~\ref{a:proofs}.
+We then characterize the limiting behavior of the sequence $(\theta_t)_{t \geq0}$ (see Theorem~\ref{th:thetaConvergence}) and address a strong law of large numbers for the samples $(X_t)_{t \geq0}$, as well as the ergodicity of the sampler (see Theorems \ref{th:xConvergence} and \ref{th:ergodicity}).
+All proofs are given in the \hyperref[a:proofs]{Appendix}.

-We are interested in finding a subset $\Vt$ of $\Xset$ of the form (\ref{def:Vtheta}) such that the cells $(P \Vt)_{P \in \cP}$ cover $\Xset$.
-We will also ask that for any $P, Q \in \cP$, $P \neq Q$, the Lebesgue measure of $P \Vt \cap Q \Vt$ is null.
-Therefore, we choose the parameter set $\TsetR$ as follows (see Lemma~\ref{l:lemmaFromAistats} in Section~\ref{a:proofs}):
+We are interested in finding a subset $\Vt$ of $\Xset$ of the form (\ref{def:Vtheta}) such that the cells $(P \Vt)_{P \in\cP}$ cover $\Xset$.
+We will also ask that for any $P, Q \in\cP$, $P \neq Q$, the Lebesgue measure of $P \Vt\cap Q \Vt$ is null.
+Therefore, we choose the parameter set $\TsetR$ as follows (see Lemma~\ref{l:lemmaFromAistats} in the \hyperref[a:proofs]{Appendix}):

-where $\cP^*\eqdef \cP\setminus\{\text{Id}\}$.
-The set $\Tset$ is endowed with the scalar product $\langle (a,A),(b,B)\rangle \eqdef a^Tb + \text{Trace}(A^TB)$.
-We will use the same notation $\Vert.\Vert$ for the norm induced by this scalar product, for the Euclidean norm on $\Rset^d$, and for the norm $\Vert A\Vert\eqdef \text{Trace}(A^TA)^{1/2}$ on $d\times d$ real matrices.
+where $\cP^*= \cP\setminus\{\operatorname{Id}\}$.
+The set $\Tset$ is endowed with the scalar product $\langle(a,A),(b,B)\rangle= a^Tb + \operatorname{Trace}(A^TB)$.
+We will use the same notation $\|\cdot\| $ for the norm induced by this scalar product, for the Euclidean norm on $\Rset^d$, and for the norm $\| A\|=\operatorname{Trace}(A^TA)^{1/2}$ on $d\times d$ real matrices.

 Since we want to drive the parameter toward the set $\TsetR$, we address the convergence of the stable AMOR when $\alpha>0$ and the penalty term is given by